ghdud4006/RemoteNEMO/README.md

 #### by DCLAB

 - HttpServer: HTTP Node Server for Redirecting to HTTPS server
-- HttpsServer: HTTPS Node Server for Remote Access to NEMO-UX
+- HttpsServer: HTTPS Node Server for Remote Access to NEMOSHELL, Communicating with Web Browser Clients
 - AndroidClient: Android Client for Remote Access to NEMO-UX